anna-geller/kestra-ci-cd/README.md

-# CI/CD with GitHub Actions for Kestra flows
+# CI/CD for Kestra flows

+This repository explains several ways of implementing a CI/CD pipeline for Kestra workflows.

+## CI/CD with GitHub Actions

 This repository provides an end-to-end example of how you can use the [deploy](https://github.com/marketplace/actions/kestra-deploy-action) and [validate](https://github.com/marketplace/actions/kestra-validate-action) GitHub Actions.